biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - JavaScript is a programming language.
 Programming languages can be used to control the behavior of a machine and to express algorithms.

 ### The JavaScript Console
+> The first thing you’ll need to do is open up the developer tools.

 ### Developer Tools on Different Browsers